 Fun, yet practical.
 There really is nothing quite like riding a motorcycle.
 Fortunately, becoming a motorcyclist isn’t as difficult as you might think - and Honda is here to help you get started.
 Simply follow the three steps outlined on this page and you'll be 'up-to-speed' in no time on licensing requirements, choosing the right bike, preparing for your ride and more.
 Red-Y to ride?
 Let’s get going…

 The requirements for obtaining your motorcycle operator’s licence typically involve a series of graduated steps before you’re able to ride any size of bike with no restrictions (such as staying off highways or not riding at night).

 Signing up for a certified rider-training course makes it easier to navigate through the process, and they even provide the bike for you to learn on.

 The licensing requirements vary for each Canadian province.
-To find out what you need for where you live, as well as a handy list of local, Honda Canada approved training schools, simply click on the appropriate province or territory.Finding a Training School
+To find out what you need for where you live, as well as a handy list of local, Honda Canada approved training schools, simply click on the appropriate province or territory.Find a Honda Recommended Training School

 Honda has selected some of the best training schools around to help you gain the skills and confidence required to successfully obtain your motorcycle license.